ATL-WDI-Curriculum/bootstrap-intro/readme.md

 ### Bootstrap

 As many of you might have noticed when preparing your demos, implementing customized Bootstrap elements can easily get repetitive, lengthy and difficult to read.
-Straight Bootstrap also verges on violating separation of concerns, with all of those visually-oriented classnames muddying up your HTML.

 For instance, if I wanted to make a small "delete" button, I'd write something like this: